-How Machine Embroidery is Done from Start to Finish?
+How Machine Embroidery Is Done from Start To Finish?
 A Comprehensive Guide

 As the name suggests, machine embroidery refers to using an embroidery machine to stitch designs or patterns of your choice on your preferred fabric.
 In the past, machine embroidery was done using traditional sewing machines.
 But, with the constantly evolving trends, commercial industries and individual embroiderers now use specialist embroidery machines for the same purpose.
 Unlike traditional sewing machines, specialist embroidery machines allow embroiderers to make more accurate designs, use a more extensive variety of stitches and threads, opt for different color combinations, and, overall, do embroidery on a much larger scale.
 Machine embroidery is also a far more effective replacement for hand embroidery, which was commonly used to decorate fabrics in multiple cultures and geographical locations.